dse/display-module-fonts/README.md

 -   Display Module 1 - original HD44780
 -   Display Module 2 - HD44780U, rom code A00 - The HD44780U is used for most displays available for sale now.
 -   Display Module 3 - HD44780U, rom code A02

+## Formats

+Fonts are available in TrueType and BDF, though the BDFs are intended more as an intermediary format.

 ## Sources